d3/d3-sankey/README.md

 ## Installing

 If you use NPM, `npm install d3-sankey`.
 Otherwise, download the [latest release](https://github.com/d3/d3-sankey/releases/latest).

-You can also load directly from unpkg.
+You can also load directly from [unpkg.com](https://unpkg.com/d3-sankey/).
+AMD, CommonJS, and vanilla environments are supported.
+In vanilla, a `d3` global is exported:

 ```html
 <script src="https://unpkg.com/d3-array@1"></script>